lmacken/tbgrep/README.md

 extractor.print_stats()
 ```

-## Supported Input Formats
+### Supported Input Formats

 tbgrep can extract tracebacks from logs of various formats.
 For example,
 CherryPy starts the traceback on a line with other details (like module,
-timestamp, etc), but the rest of the trace starts at the beginning of the
+timestamp, etc), but the rest of the trace starts at the beginning of the line.
-line.
-Apache logs, on the other hand, will prefix each line of the
+Apache logs, on the other hand, will prefix each line of the traceback with
-traceback with this information. tbgrep is designed to handle both of
+this information. tbgrep is designed to these kinds of situations
-these types of situations.